 +39 080 8769072 email@example.com

-It belongs to the family Amaryllidaceae and it originates from central and south America.
-The Alstroemeria (called “lily of Peru” as well) is a perennial shrub that produces wonderful flowers similar to small lilies, with the peculiarity of having pittings or brown stripings inside the petals.
-It is used for the production of cut flowers, it is cultivated in pots as well, looking like a thick bush with light green leaves and with a thick and durable flowering.
-It prefers sunny expositions, it well withstands low temperatures.
+Alstroemeria, also known as “lily of Peru”, is a genus in the the family Amaryllidaceae hailing from central and south America.
+It is a perennial shrub which bears wonderful flowers similar to small lilies with distinctive brown-dottet or striped petals.
+It is much appreciated for the production of cut flowers, however it is cultivated in pots as well, appearing in this case as a thick bush with light-green leaves and with thick and durable bloomings.
+It prefers sunny expositions, nontheless it well withstands low temperatures.

 March, April, May

 It is commonly known as Dimorphoteca or “African daisy” as well.
 It belongs to the family Asteraceae and it originates from Southern Africa.
 It looks like a perennial bush with light green leaves and with a lot of flowers similar to big daisies (diameter of 5-6 cm more or less), colored from pink to white, yellow, purple and shaded colors.

 It belongs to the family Scrophulariaceae and it originates from Africa and Southern Europe.
 It is a perennial plant, usually cultivated as annual with hanging shape.
 It has elongated, light green and delicate leaves.
 It produces small flowers with a trilobal upper part and a bilobed lower part with many shades from white to yellow, red, lilac up to blue, sometimes even in two contrasting colors (white, blue, yellow, red, etc.).
 The flowering is very abundant and it is pleasantly perfumed as well.

 It is a particularly rustic plant in the Onagraceae family and it originates from central and southern America.
 It has oval and deep-green leaves and it produces beautiful flowers with red calyces and white and purple petals, collected in tufts of three or four.
 Some varieties produce berries, similar to cherries, which are dark-red and edible.